 Check your system regularly for damage to seals.
 Your tank ventilation system should be sealed completely from the inside living space of your RV, so if you are experiencing persistent odors despite adding water and more tank treatment, you may have some leaks or broken/fatigued seals.
 And this is no time to just add some deodorizing pods and move on, because if your ventilation system is compromised, it can cause damage to the tanks or eventually engulf the living space with overwhelming odors.
 So it’s important to inspect your seals regularly.
 The good news is that when you use Unique Camping + Marine products to treat your tanks, it helps soften the seals, extending their functional life.

-Keep your black tank valve closed even while on hook-up.
+Keep your black tank valve closed even while on hook-ups.
 If you’re following The Unique Method (and you should be), you’ll know that keeping your black tank valve closed is the cardinal rule of black tank care.
 Unless you’re dumping a full tank, your black tank valve should always stay closed.
-Otherwise, all the liquid will continually flow out of your tank, and you will be left with an exposed pile of stinking poop (which can develop into a pyramid plug) that cannot be digested by the aerobic bacteria (the odorless one that needs water covering the waste).
-An open black valve even on hook-up means that there is no barrier to stop gases from the sewer hook-up from wafting backward into the tank and eventually the living space.
+Otherwise, all the liquid will continually flow out of your tank, and you will be left with an exposed pile of stinking poop (which can develop into a pyramid plug) that cannot be efficiently digested by the odorless bacteria that needs water covering the waste.
+An open black valve even on hook-ups means that there is no barrier to stop gasses from the sewer hook-up from wafting backward into the tank and eventually the living space.
 Not only are these offensively smelly, but high levels can be hazardous because they contain methane.

 For dry campers (boondockers) who have to keep their gray tank valve closed, odors can back up into your RV from accumulation of grease and soap scum waste inside your gray or galley tank.
 This is due to the residue not only from food grease, but also from soap, shampoo, conditioner, and even human hair that gets into the tank.
 It’s also important to make sure no solid food waste goes down the drain; always wipe your dinner plates before washing them and/or use a drain strainer to catch large chunks of food that could otherwise end up in your gray tank(s).
 Aside from good camping habits, you also need to treat your gray/galley tank(s) regularly with bacteria and enzyme treatments like RV Digest-It and deep clean them regularly with Dawn Ultra dish soap.

-Waste buildup can happen for a variety of reasons, many of which we’ve already covered: leaving your black tank valve open, lack of water in the tank(s), and using chemical treatments instead of high-quality bacteria and enzyme products or zinc and enzyme products.
-Additionally, if you’re not flushing/rinsing your tanks regularly (at least every 3-5 dumps), waste can hide in corners and crevices.
-If your RV does not have a built-in rinser wand, you can use a reverse jet flush or tank cleaning wand.
+Waste buildup can happen for a variety of reasons, many of which we’ve already covered: leaving your black tank valve open, lack of water in the tank(s), and using chemical treatments instead of high-quality bacteria and enzyme products.
+Additionally, if you’re not flushing/rinsing your tanks regularly (at least every 3-5 dumps), waste can hide in corners and crevices and start to fester.
+If your RV does not have a built-in rinser, you can use a backflusher or rinsing wand.
 It might seem like leaving a little bit of waste in your black tank(s) isn’t a huge issue, but letting a tiny piece of food rot in your refrigerator for years will stink just as much as a larger piece of rotten food.
 The same applies to your holding tanks.
 Even a tiny amount of residual waste can cause odors you’d think would only come from larger pieces, so it is crucial to regularly flush it out.
-Refer to these guides for more details on the importance of flushing your tanks:

 Proper RV wastewater tank maintenance is a 50/50 approach: 50 percent in the type of products you use and 50 percent in the care habits you practice.
 You need the best of both to achieve the aromatic bliss you desire in your RV.
 Adding a single bottle of treatment to the tank and walking away will just temporarily provide false peace of mind.
 If you're not pairing high-quality tank treatments with regular, healthy cleaning habits, problems will continue to emerge at the most inopportune times.
 Your goal is to control toilet odors and promote waste breakdown, but not every treatment product will deliver the all-encompassing results you are searching for.